Traveler vs. Tourist Argument – Breaking Stereotypes

 So why are travelers so bothered by tourists?
 In the past tourism was reserved only for the upper class and those who were traveling had a special status.
 Maybe travelers are bothered by tourists because they make them feel less special?
 But travel is no longer reserved for the upper class.
 Today everybody travels and the unknown almost doesn’t exist.
 Nowadays people travel to some of the unfriendliest places on Earth such as the Antarctic.

 For example backpackers often travel to undeveloped areas and contribute economically but that’s not always the case.
 Many times they act as exploiters of local resources and they tend to socialize more with other backpackers than with the locals.
 Also there are many countries which are against this type of travel, like Bhutan where you won’t find a backpacking culture.

-Then there are those type of tourists who walk around carrying their cameras and look a bit annoying, but they also do their best to learn the local customs and culture and who behave more cautiously to the local population which again shows us that this dichotomy is unfounded.
+Then there are those type of tourists who walk around carrying their cameras and look a bit annoying, but they also do their best to learn the local customs and culture and they behave more cautiously to the local population which again shows us that this dichotomy is unfounded.

 Everything is pretty individual and at the end of the day it doesn’t matter if you call yourself a tourist or a traveler.
 What’s important is the way you travel.
 If you improve the world we live in, if you treat the local culture with respect, if you learn new things while you travel and make contacts with the locals then it doesn’t matter if you are a traveler or a tourist.
 What is more important is our behavior and the traces we leave behind.